 - The requirement for an 'unconditional' right has been deleted from paragraph 69(d) because covenants in banking agreements would rarely result in unconditional rights; - The right to defer settlement must exist at the end of the reporting period.
-If the right to defer settlement is dependent upon the entity complying with specified conditions (covenants), the right to defer only exists at reporting date if the entity complies with those conditions at reporting date; - Classification is based on the right to defer settlement, and not intention (paragraph 73); and - If a liability could be settled by an entity entity transferring its own equity instruments prior to maturity (e.g. a convertible bond), classification is determined without considering the possibility of earlier settlement by conversion to equity, but only if the conversion feature is classified as equity under AASB 132. - (vi) AASB 2020-4 (Issued June 2020)- Amendments to Australian Accounting Standards COVID-19 Related Rent Concessions (applicable to reporting periods beginning on or after 1 June 2020).
+If the right to defer settlement is dependent upon the entity complying with specified conditions (covenants), the right to defer only exists at reporting date if the entity complies with those conditions at reporting date; - Classification is based on the right to defer settlement, and not intention (paragraph 73); and - If a liability could be settled by an entity transferring its own equity instruments prior to maturity (e.g. a convertible bond), classification is determined without considering the possibility of earlier settlement by conversion to equity, but only if the conversion feature is classified as equity under AASB 132.